jakartaee/platform/README.md

 ## API Specifications and Javadocs

 The official location for all of the Jakarta EE API Specifications and Javadocs is on the [Jakarta EE Specifications](https://jakarta.ee/specifications/) page.
-This local [Specifications](Specifications) page is also maintained to contain convenient links to the various project pages, specifications, and compatible implementations for all Jakarta EE specification projects.

 The latest API Java documentation for the Jakarta EE platform are collected together here: